OwnStak/ownstak-proxy/README.md

 ./scripts/start.sh
 ```

-Or just it directly.
+Or just run it directly.
 It's standalone executable without any dependencies.